Ben-Finlay/Ben-Finlay/README.md

 # Ben Finlay

 I'm a newly minted Web Dev, graduating from [Lighthouse Labs](https://www.lighthouselabs.ca/) bootcamp.
 I have a background in Electrical Engineering technology, and have always enjoyed the problem solving that came along with that work.
-I am a life time learner, and am always looking for new challenges.
+I am a life time learner and am always looking for new challenges.

-Please feel free to reach out to me for collaborations, projects or work!
+Please feel free to reach out to me for collaborations, projects, or work!

 ## Github Overview:
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ben-finlay&show_icons=true&theme=tokyonight&count_private=true)]([https://github.com/ben-finlay])